-The Cincinnati Observatory is the oldest professional observatory in the United States and it houses one of the oldest working telescopes.
-It is located outside of downtown Cincinnati on Mount Lookout.
+Built in 1842, the Cincinnati Observatory is the oldest professional observatory in the United States and it houses one of the oldest working telescopes.
+It is one of the key buildings for astronomical research at the University of Cincinnati.
+It also has an outreach program that helps astronomical researchers in Ohio, Kentucky, and Indiana.
+The 1373 Cincinnati asteroid was named in honor of the observatory.

 Prof. Ormsby M. Mitchel is known as the main designer for the Cincinnati Observatory.
 He went door to door to raise enough money to travel to Europe to buy the main telescope the observatory would use from Germany.
 American banker and winemaker Nicolas Longworth donated 4 acres for the professor to build the observatory on.
 Once the telescope was brought back to Cincinnati, the observatory was built with the telescope being placed in the building.
 A ceremony of the cornerstone being put down was held and attended by President John Quincy Adams with former Ohio judge and senator Jacob Burnet providing an introduction speech.

 The observatory is unique in that the general public has always been allowed to use the telescope and observatory since it’s opening.
 The observatory would move from the crowded and polluted downtown city to the University of Cincinnati.
 It has resided on Mount Lookout since 1873.
 Also, a new telescope was bought and placed in the building for added studying of stars.
 The University of Cincinnati would incorporate the observatory into it’s physics department in the late 1970s.